OctopusDeploy/docs/docs/administration/tentacle-configuration-and-file-storage/manually-uninstall-tentacle.md

  2. **`Current User\Octopus`** - do this for any user accounts that have been used as the account for the Tentacle windows service

-### Manually removing Tentacle without affecting the deployed applications
+### Manually removing Tentacle without affecting the deployed applications {#ManuallyuninstallTentacle-ManuallyremovingTentaclewithoutaffectingthedeployedapplications}

 Follow the same steps described above, but instead of deleting the entire Octopus Home folder, you should leave the Application folder alone.
 Everything else can be removed without causing any disruption.